How to Play Blackjack

 Following the optimal blackjack strategy with a chart for hard and soft totals helps increase your chances of winning.
 Other techniques include adhering to the best possible hand and RTP averages, avoiding side bets, and never using the insurance wager.

-WHEN DO YOU NOT HIT IN BLACKJACK?
+WHEN DO I HIT VS. STAND IN BLACKJACK?

 There are many instances where you shouldn't Hit in blackjack—with deciding to Stand on any hard 17 or better as the most obvious option.
 With hard totals of 13 through 16, you should also Stand against a dealer's 2s through 6s.
 With a hard 12, Stand against a dealer's 4s through 6s.
+With an A-9, you can stand against any dealer's card.
+The same goes for A-8, except that you should Double Down (if possible) against a dealer's 6.
+With A-7, you should Stand against a dealer's 7 or 8.